Cortex / Evidentiary Memory

 Governed mode

-Governed signing, key lifecycle support, and Evidence Pack integrity become the commercial differentiator for verifier-heavy deployments.
+Governed signing, key lifecycle support, and Evidence Pack integrity provide tamper-evident verification for verifier-heavy deployments.

 Why Cortex differs